 - Improved sex life: regular physical activity helps both men and women in the bedroom — men are less likely to be affected by erectile dysfunction, and women are more likely to experience healthy sexual arousal

-- Reduced risk of cardiovascular disease and stroke: exercise strengthens the heart muscle while also improving cholesterol and blood flow — all of these factors combined lead to overall improved heart health
+- Reduced risk of cardiovascular disease and stroke: movement strengthens the heart muscle while also improving cholesterol and blood flow — all of these factors combined lead to overall improved heart health

 - Reduced risk of cancer: physical activity is correlated with lowered risk of colon, breast, endometrial, and lung cancers